IDAES/idaes-pse/docs/source/core/model_concepts.rst

 Introduction
 ------------

-The purpose of this section of the documentation to explain the different parts of the IDAES modeling framework, and what components belong in each part for the hierarchy.
+The purpose of this section of the documentation is to explain the different parts of the IDAES modeling framework, and what components belong in each part for the hierarchy.
 Each component is described in greater detail later in the documentation, however this section provides a general introduction to different types of components.

 Time Domain
 -----------